VictoriaRaven/Mathematics-calculator-projects/README.md

 ### Contact

-Feel free to pm me (VictoriaRaven) if you want to use my code under a specific license and without needing to fork my repository.
+Feel free to pm me (VictoriaRaven) if you want me to change the licesne, contributing, or collaborating.

 ## Contributing